Azutech/Grad-Cali/README.md

 -  Install the dependencies: `npm install`
 -  Run the project: `npm start`

+## Technologies

+- Node.js: A JavaScript runtime environment.
+- Express.js: A web application framework for Node.js.
+- MongoDB: A NoSQL database for storing user and booking data.
+- Mongoose: An Object Data Modeling (ODM) library for MongoDB.
+- Jest: A testing framework for JavaScript.
+- TypeScript: A typed superset of JavaScript.

 ## Contributing

 To contribute to the project, you can: